Polyethical/PrivacyPolicyForRoboticsScouterApp/README.md

     <h1>Privacy Policy</h1>
     <p><strong>Effective Date:</strong> January 1, 2026</p>
     <p>
-        FTC Team Explorer ("the app") respects your privacy.
+        FTC Scouter ("the app") respects your privacy.
 This Privacy Policy explains how information is handled when you use the app.
     </p>
     <h2>1.
 Information We Collect</h2>
     <p>